 Armour in the Islamic State, the DIY works of Wilayat al-Khayr

 You are sure to have noticed a lack of content this past year.
 This is because we were fully committed to finishing our book on the North Korean military by the title of The Armed Forces of North Korea, on the path of Songun, which deprived us of most of the time normally spent on writing articles for Oryx Blog.
-Regular posting is expected to resume this month.
 We thank you for your patience, and look forward to finally releasing the culmination of years of extensive study of the DPRK and its armed forces.

 ''North Korea’s Armed Forces: On the path of Songun seeks to bring order and coherence to the chaotic state of affairs in the intelligence community of North Korea-watchers, as well as to disprove the much-echoed stance that there is little to fear from the DPRK by providing information on a plethora of never-before described weapons systems and modernisation programmes.